 A celebration of life and unity

-Every year in Leiden there is a Thanksgiving Day Service held at the Pieterskerk, a beautiful church in Leiden.
-One of the Pilgrim leaders, John Robinson, is actually buried here, which makes it all the more interesting to visit.
+Every year in Leiden there is a Thanksgiving Day Service held at the Pieterskerk, a beautiful church.
+One of the pilgrim leaders, John Robinson, is actually buried here, which makes it all the more interesting to visit.
 Or slightly creepy.
 Or both.

-If you’re interested in the Pilgrims and their Leiden history, well, you’re not alone.
-Attention for this interesting story is heating up and in 2020 the city of Leiden, together with the UK, US and the Wampanaog tribe, will celebrate and remember the pilgrims and their voyage.
-There’s going to be many festivities with regard to freedom, tolerance and the Pilgrims.
+If you’re interested in the pilgrims and their Leiden history, well, you’re not alone.
+Attention for this interesting story is heating up and this year the city of Leiden, together with the UK, US, and the Wampanoag tribe, are celebrating and remembering 400 years since the pilgrims made their voyage.

 On the third Thursday of every November, you can find traditional Thanksgiving meals (turkey, mashed potatoes, vegetables and gravy) at restaurants across the country.
 Some people also eat the typically Dutch Stamppot on this day (a slightly similar dish made with a combo of mashed potatoes and veggies).

 The plot thickens!
-You know who was a contemporary of the Pilgrims in Leiden?
+Do you know who was a contemporary of the pilgrims in Leiden?
 A young painter called Rembrandt van Rijn.
 Actually, it makes sense that the aspiring master painter (then 16 years old) and the pilgrims ran into each other numerous times.
-The Latin School where Rembrandt went for his first studies is right at the Pieterskerk Square, all in all an area you don’t want to miss out on during your visit.
+The Latin school where Rembrandt went for his first studies is right at Pieterskerk Square — an area you don’t want to miss out on during your visit.

-Rumor had it that there was even a short fling between Rembrandt and Mary Chilton, the daughter of one of the Pilgrim leaders.
-If you’re in Leiden scouting out the Pilgrim spots, you might as well step in the footsteps of a young Rembrandt.
+Rumour had it that there was even a short fling between Rembrandt and Mary Chilton, the daughter of one of the pilgrim leaders.
+If you’re in Leiden scouting out the pilgrim spots, you might as well step in the footsteps of a young Rembrandt.
 We’ve got a complete article on the life of a young Rembrandt in Leiden.
-And by all means you should visit the excellent (and free!)
+And by all means, you should visit the excellent (and free!)
 Young Rembrandt Studio where they have a great movie/experience about the young Rembrandt.
 Here’s a little time-lapse of it:

 Want to see more of Leiden?